Tata Nexon

-The Tata Nexon is a subcompact crossover SUV produced by the Indian automaker Tata Motors since 2017.
+The Tata Nexon is a subcompact SUV produced by the Indian automaker Tata Motors since 2017.
 It is the first crossover SUV from the brand and occupies the sub-4 metre crossover SUV segment in India.

 The Nexon was presented as a production model in early 2016 and went on sale in 2017.
 It gained a battery electric version in late 2019, marketed as the Nexon EV.
 In January 2020, the Nexon was refreshed with a heavily revised front and rear design.
 In September 2023, a second facelift was presented.
 By March 2025, Tata has produced 800,000 Nexons.